Facts and Stats

 Youth make important contributions to other industries

-Young people often travel to study or work.
+Young people often travel to study or gain work experience.
 Student travel is now being recognised as an increasingly important economic driver.
 The mobile and flexible workforce of young travellers is becoming almost irreplaceable in some parts of the world.

 In 2014 the Australian overseas student industry contributed AUD 17 billion in export income to the Australian economy, according to Australian Education International (AEI).
 This is a 17.3% increase on calendar year 2012 (AUD 14.5 billion).
 International education activity contributed an estimated AUD 15 billion to Australia’s economy in 2013 – a 3.8% increase over 2012, but still shy of the previous high of AUD 16.1 billion in 2010 (ICEF Monitor, 2014).